When I was twenty, my hero was Alan Greenspan. I know you might think, who in the world – at twenty years old – has such a hero.

 The point is that economists and central bankers are often portrayed by media as the ones that control the economic, therefore personal destiny, of billions of humans.
 No surprise then, that young men want to become like those heroes.

 That is also why I’m not surprised to see young men, in their twenties, which have as the primary aspiration to become just like Alan Greenspan.
 Of course, the former president of the FED is the scapegoat used for the crisis of 2008.

 However, the system itself allows those people to make decisions that influence billions of people without paying the price for their errors.

-I was awakened from this youth deception by the book series, Incerto, by Nassim Nicholas Taleb.
+I was awakened from this youth deception by the book series, Incerto by Nassim Nicholas Taleb.
 His book, currently available in French (Jouer sa Peau) or Skin in The Game addresses a critical issue of modern society: how we address risk.

-In fact, in Taleb’s words, modern bureaucracies have created a militia of interventionistas or men that make decisions for millions of people, but then don’t pay the price for their mistakes.
+In fact, in Taleb’s words, modern bureaucracies have created a militia of interventionistas or men that make decisions for millions of people but then don’t pay the price for their mistakes.
 In fact, the book moves around three central issues of modern societies.

-Second, the symmetry in human affairs and why hidden conflicts of interests can be neutralized by having the person making the decision also paying for its errors.
+Second, the symmetry in human affairs and why hidden conflicts of interest can be neutralized by having the person making the decision also pay for its errors.

 What are the main traits of those interventionistas?

 When Alan Greenspan was moving the interest rates, he felt that his moves had a direct, clear, and explainable cause-effect relationship on the whole economic system.